adamcegielka/my-shop-automationpractice-pl/README.md

 # :shopping_cart: My Shop - automationpractice.pl

+- The project will be executed until the end of July 2023, the start date of the tests is 03.06.2023.
-The objective of this testing project is to create test cases in [TestRail](https://www.testrail.com/), report bugs in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application in order to gain valuable experience.
+- The objective of this project is to create test cases in [TestRail](https://www.testrail.com/), report bugs in [JIRA](https://www.atlassian.com/pl/software/jira/) and create automated tests in [Playwright](https://playwright.dev/) for the [automationpractice.pl](http://www.automationpractice.pl/) application in order to gain valuable experience.

-## :memo: Scope of the test project
+## Scope of the test project

 - design of test cases in TestRail and creation of a report
 - execution of manual tests on the basis of the test cases
 - bug reporting in JIRA
 - writing and running automated tests in Paywright

-## :desktop_computer: Work environment:
+## Work environment:
 - Windows 10 Home
 - Browser:
     - Chromium 114.0.5735.134